 We have in-licensed patents and patent applications directed to certain of our product candidates and related uses thereof.
 We also possess and in-license substantial know-how and trade secrets relating to the development and commercialization of our product candidates, including related manufacturing processes and technology.
-As of December 31, 2016, our owned and licensed patent portfolio consisted of eight licensed U.S. issued patents, two licensed U.S. pending patent applications and six owned U.S. provisional patent applications directed to CPI-444 or certain of our proprietary technology, inventions, improvements or other potential product candidates.
-In addition, our licensed patent portfolio included 16 licensed patents issued in jurisdictions outside of the United States and five licensed patent applications pending in jurisdictions outside of the United States that are foreign counterparts to one or more of the foregoing U.S. patents and patent applications.
+As of February 12, 2018, our owned, co-owned, and licensed patent portfolio consisted of ten licensed U.S. issued patents, three licensed U.S. pending patent applications, one owned U.S. pending patent application, sixteen owned or co-owned U.S. provisional patent applications, and five owned or co-owned PCT International patent applications directed to CPI-444, CPI-006, and certain of our other proprietary technology, inventions, improvements or other potential product candidates.
+In addition, our owned and licensed patent portfolio included forty-four licensed patents, three licensed patent applications, and one owned patent application pending in jurisdictions outside of the United States that are foreign counterparts to one or more of the foregoing U.S. patents and patent applications.
 The patents and patent applications outside of the United States in our portfolio are held primarily in Europe, Canada, Japan, Australia and China.